holderdeord/hdo-puppet/README.md

     $ bundle install
     $ VAGRANT=1 cap deploy:setup deploy:cold # only needed first time
     $ VAGRANT=1 cap deploy

-The `test.sh` script can do this for you.
-By default, it will destroy and recreate the VM, provision it, set up password-less login, and do a cold deploy of the app (assumed to be in `../hdo-site`):

-    $ bin/test.sh

-If you want to skip the re-creation of the VM (i.e you've already done a cold deploy):

-    $ DEPLOY_ONLY=1 bin/test.sh

 ### Installation on production servers